 Tanzania’s Bulyanhulu and North Mara mines were built upon deaths, displacement and human rights abuses.
 While this happened while these mines were owned by other Canadian mining corporations, there have been many killings by Barrick/Acacia security and Barrick/Acacia-paid police since that time.
 In 2009, two reports found potential life threatening levels of arsenic around Barrick’s North Mara mine in Tanzania.
 The study investigated the area around the tailing dam and the site of an accidental spill that occurred on May 9, 2009.
 Additionally, also at the North Mara, a recent (2016) Tanzanian government inquiry said that it had received 335 cases of abuse by Tanzanian police, including 65 deaths and 270 injuries since 2006.
 Local human rights monitors and opposition forces, however, put that number much higher, claiming that there have been more than 300 violent deaths at the North Mara mine since 1999.

 Western Shoshone fought Barrick’s expansion into sacred lands, with a coordinated community organizing and legal strategy.
-The Western Shoshone defines project led the charge, asserting their rights within the 1863 Treaty of Ruby Valley, which the US government has been in violation of, threatening sacred places like Mount Tenabo and scarce water resources.
+The Western Shoshone Defense Project led the charge, asserting their rights within the 1863 Treaty of Ruby Valley.
+The US government has been in violation of this Peace and Friendship treaty by threatening sacred places like Mount Tenabo and scarce water resources.

 In New Mexico, communities battle Barrick subsidiary Homestake’s legacy of Uranium contamination.
 Meanwhile, in South Dakota, Barrick canceled the Homestake Retiree Medical Plan, leaving about 1,000 retirees without the benefit.
 And in Alaska, the Donlin mine threatens the livelihoods of subsistence salmon fishers, while mercury is a large health threat the accompanies the mine.